jericho-millena/Personal-Portfolio/README.md

 # Personal Portfolio

 Welcome to my personal portfolio!
-This project showcases my skills, projects, and experience as a [Your Role] using modern web development technologies.
+This project showcases my skills, projects, and experience as a 4th Year CS Student using modern web development technologies.

 ## 🌟 Features
 - Responsive design for mobile and desktop.
 - Interactive animations and effects.
 - Showcases professional projects and experiences.
 - Contact information for direct communication.

+## 🌟 About

+This portfolio serves as a platform to present my journey in Software Engineering.
+It highlights:
+- My technical expertise and tools I work with.
+- Key projects that demonstrate my ability to deliver innovative solutions.
+- Achievements and professional experiences.

+This portfolio was built with the aim to:
+- Provide an engaging and interactive way to connect with me.
+- Highlight my skills and passion for development and design.
+- Create an easy way to contact and collaborate.

 ## 🚀 Tech Stack
 - **Frameworks:** Next.js, React.js
 - **Styling:** Tailwind CSS